exakat/exakat-docs/Reference/Reports.rst

 Uml is a dot report format.

-Uml doesn't depend on themes.
+Uml doesn't depend on rulesets.

 .. _report-xml: